Skip to main content

 13th Month Salary

-In Italy, the 13th-month salary is a legal entitlement for many employees, representing a significant benefit offered by numerous companies.
-This additional payment, known as the tredicesima, is typically disbursed around the Christmas holidays and equates to one extra month’s salary at the end of the year.
+In Italy, the 13th-month salary is a standard entitlement under many national collective bargaining agreements, representing a significant benefit offered by numerous employers.
+This additional payment, known as the tredicesima, is typically disbursed around the Christmas holidays and generally equates to one extra monthly salary at the end of the year.

-The amount of the tredicesima is calculated based on the employee’s actual working days accrued as deferred remuneration.
-The formula for determining this bonus is:
+The amount of the tredicesima is usually calculated based on the employee’s accrued entitlement during the year.
+A common formula is:

 Tredicesima = Gross monthly salary x Number of months worked ÷ 12